PaulTran47/econ-grad-app-deadlines/README.md

 You can check the changelog on the GitHub repo page.

 Also, feel free to tell me the schools and deadlines you want me to add.
 You can either [submit an issue](https://github.com/PaulTran47/econ-grad-app-deadlines/issues) or [shoot me an email](mailto:gwong.lee@gmail.com).

+### Will you be adding Master's only programmes?

+Eventually, yes.
+The priority will always be Master's + PhD or PhD only programmes, though.

 ### How is the information updated?